OliverChmelicky/litter3/README.md

 # litter3
-This is my Bachelor thesis
+This is my Bachelor`s thesis

 The program made by myself, Oliver Chmelický, can serve as an application for reporting trash or as a skeleton of another project UriNATION.